 Online selling: not so extensive

-As of yet, Zeller cannot integrate with ecommerce, but plans to add it soon.
+Still, Zeller cannot integrate with ecommerce, but plans to add it soon.

-Remote payment method Tyro Zeller
+Remote payment methods of Tyro and Zeller:

 Tyro Zeller